Rule 2: The Practice

 The first volume of the record shall contain:

-- a copy of its front cover required to be prepared in accordance with Rule 2-1.3;
+- a front cover in compliance with Rule 2-1.3;

 2-1.5.
 Minute Entries of Trial Court

-- opening of the court;
+- the opening of the court;

-- list of challenges for cause;
+- the list of challenges for cause;

-- list of peremptory challenges;
+- the list of peremptory challenges;

-- list of petit jurors selected;
+- the list of petit jurors selected;

-- list of evidence;
+- the list of evidence;

-- list of witnesses;
+- the list of witnesses;

-- jury's verdict;
+- the jury’s verdict;

-- trial court's judgment, ruling, and sentence;
+- the trial court’s judgment, ruling, and sentence;

-- motion and order for appeal;
+- the motion and order for appeal; and

 - the names of the defendant(s) and all attorney(s) when present.